omnitex/dhara/LITERATURE.md

 ## [LLSM: A Lifetime-Aware Wear-Leveling for LSM-Tree on NAND Flash Memory](https://sci-hub.st/https://doi.org/10.1109/TCAD.2022.3197542)
 - Log-structured merge-tree: indexed access with high insert volume, buffer in smt like b+ tree, flush to disk as immutable sorted component
 - LSMT good for key-value, write-optimized, periodic merging of sorted files on disk <- this needs adapting for flash
+- existing NVS already incorporates wear leveling per the writing scheme, so this is not really interesting for us?

 ### M.-C. Yang, Y.-H. Chang, C.-W. Tsao, and P.-C. Huang, “New ERA: New efficient reliability-aware wear leveling for endurance enhancement of flash storage devices,” in Proc.
 50th ACM/EDAC/IEEE Design Autom.
 Conf.
 (DAC), 2013, pp. 1–6.
 - https://sci-hub.st/https://doi.org/10.1145/2463209.2488936